arianrhodsandlot/devdocs-web-ext/readme.md

 # Quick DevDocs

-A Chrome extension used for search documents from devdocs.io in a popup window.
+A Chrome extension used for searching documents from devdocs.io in a popup window.

 Visit https://chrome.google.com/webstore/detail/quick-devdocs/kdjoccdpjblcefijcfhnjoljodddedpj to install it directly.